Computational-Cognitive-Musicology-Lab/CoCoPops/Billboard/Data/README.md

   In some cases, the script still failed to identify the correct key.
   These examples have been manually edited.

+## Melody and lyrics

+Melodic parts and associated lyrics are recorded in pairs of `**kern` and `**silbe` spine, both standard humdrum representations.
+The `**kern` tokens, following standard practice, begin with a `**recip` indication of the rhythmic duration, followed by the pitch information.
+The `**silbe` representation shows lyrics broken up into syllables, aligned with each note in the `**kern` line.

+The `**rhyme` spine indicates where rhymes occur in the lyrics.
+Pairs of syllables that rhyme with each other labeled with arbitrary letters, A, B, C, D, etc.
+Multi-syllable rhymes are indicated by connecting letters with parentheses; e.g., (A B), (A B).

 ## Phrase and Instrument